Menu

 28 asthma home visiting programs make up the Asthma Mitigation Project

-The Asthma Mitigation Project has helped to create jobs and opportunities for community health workers and Promotoras to continue to build their skills in asthma management and public health.
-The community health workers/Promotoras come from and live in low-income communities of color in which the project serves.
+The Community Health Workers/Promotoras come from and live in low-income communities of color in which the project serves.
 They represent the diversity of these communities, speak the same languages and are trusted by community members who live there.

 Learn more about asthma home visiting services: Explore RAMP’s asthma home visiting services directory, which provides basic information about asthma home visiting programs in California, including service areas, services provided, client eligibility and contact information.